ethangumin/sort_visualizer/README.md

 "Sort Visualizer" is an inuitive learning tool designed to help users better understand how different sorting algorithms work.

 The data is displayed as a bar chart that, when activated, will shift its bars in the pattern of the chosen algorithm.
-Throughout this process, the color of each bar will change depending its status (sorted, unsorted, currently being sorted).
+Throughout this process, the color of each bar will change depending its sorted status.

 "Sort Visualizer" also contains a modal with details about the currently selected algorithm, showing information about how the algorithm sorts data, as well as its advantages/disadvantages and its time/space complexity.